TheTechTeen/RubyCourse/L04 Numbers/numbers.md

-# Nmbbers
+# Numbers
 Numbers are a very useful thing to learn about in any language.
 In this lesson, we will learn what they are and what they can do.

 ## Creating Numbers
 Creating numbers is easy.
 Type them!
-If you put 123 in your code with nothing special around it you have made the number one hundred and twenty-three!
+If you put `123` in your code with nothing special around it you have made the number one hundred and twenty-three!

 ## Numbers in Variables
 To put a number in a variable, use the same format as for strings.
 For example,